'After The Angels' is Winter Bel's debut novel.

 - from 'The Drowning Pool' by Ross Macdonald

-Winter Bel's debut novel 'After The Angels' is four interrelated stories that all play out in summer 2018 in the city of Los Angeles.
+Winter Bel's debut novel 'After The Angels' is four interrelated stories about survival and rising again in contemporary Los Angeles.

-A college dropout with dreams of becoming a writer remembers the loss of his greatest love to prescription drugs.
-A street entrepreneur determined to escape homelessness must escape Los Angeles instead after the criminals in his life threaten his already fragile future.
-A female surgeon whose wife suddenly dies is struggling to raise their young son alone, until an impromptu road-trip around the city prompts mother and son to honesty.
-A Hollywood actress is publicly unraveling under the weight of a terrible secret.
+A college dropout with dreams of becoming a writer remembers the loss of his greatest love to prescription pills.
+A street entrepreneur determined to escape homelessness must escape Los Angeles instead, after the criminals in his life threaten his already fragile future.
+A female surgeon whose wife suddenly dies is struggling to raise their young son alone, until an impromptu road-trip around the city compels new honesty in mother and son.
+A Hollywood actress publicly unraveling under the weight of a terrible secret is challenged by the reappearance of an old face in town.
 These are the four characters of 'After The Angels', with each of their stories rippling into the others in ways large and small.